DirtyHairy/async-mutex/README.md

 likely deadlock the application.
 Make sure to call `release` under all circumstances and handle exceptions accordingly.

-`runExclusive` accepts a first optional argument `weight`.
+`acquire` accepts a first optional argument `weight`.
 Specifying a `weight` will decrement the semaphore by the specified value, and the semaphore will only be acquired once its value is greater or equal to `weight`.

-`runExclusive` accepts a second optional argument `nice`.
-Specifying a higher `nice` value will cause the task to be scheduled after tasks with a lower `nice` value and before tasks with a higher `nice` value. `nice` can be negative and the default is zero.
+`acquire` accepts a second optional argument `priority`.
+Specifying a greater value for `priority` tells the scheduler to release the semaphore to the caller before other callers. `priority` can be any real number.
+The default is zero.

 ### Unscoped release